 Full-time tuition is charged for students who are registered full-time (nine or more credits).
 Students must pay full-time tuition even if they are repeating courses.

 Any student wishing to retake a failed course is required to repeat all courses/blocks in the semester.
-Students who are allowed to repeat coursework must also enroll in the Essential Lifelong Learning Skills (ELLS) remedial course.
+Students who are allowed to repeat coursework must also enroll in the ELLS remedial course.
 Upon successfully completing all courses with passing grades, students may progress to the next semester.

 Tuition Refund Policy for Withdrawals and Approved Absences